hamidabdellaoui/Hamid-Abdellaoui/README.md

 # Hamid-Abdellaoui
-my portofolio you can access it via the link bellow : http://hamidabdellaoui.netlify.app/
+my portofolio you can access it via the link: http://hamidabdellaoui.netlify.app/